CodeNarc/CodeNarc/codenarc-rules-unused.md

 *Since CodeNarc 0.16*

-This rule finds instances of method parameters not being used.
+This rule finds instances of method (or constructor) parameters not being used.
 It does not analyze private methods (that is done by the UnusedPrivateMethodParameter rule) or methods marked @Override.

   * This rule ignores `main()` methods.
 In Groovy, the `main()** method can either specify a `void`